- What is an Enterprise Information System?

 When designed and implement correctly, an enterprise data historian creates a lifelong dependency for organisational user groups that are serious about sharing information and quality management.

 Technology now delivers high speed data acquisition, abstracted data structures which fit specific asset models, mega storage, caching of enterprise KPIs and production performance management information.
 This means that at all levels of the organisation the appropriate information can be presented to all user groups.
 The enterprise historian liberates asset performance information and exposes information historically only considered precious by Operators and Maintenance personnel.
-Those days are over.

 What are the important features or differentiators between the Tier 1 Enterprise Historians?

-When choosing a Tier 1 Enterprise Historian, it often comes down to price as the top performing products outperform other products available in the market place.
+When choosing a Tier 1 Enterprise Historian, it often comes down to price as the top performing products outperform other products available in the marketplace.
 The product features to carefully consider in detail are listed as follows:

 - Production Server price (this is the core product)